-The group ${\rm GL}_{+}(2,\mathbb{R})$ acts on the set conformed by all translation surfaces by post composition on charts.
-More precisaly, this action sends the couple $(g,S)$ to the translation surface $S_g$, which is called \emph{the affine copy of $S$}, and whose translation structure is obtained by postcomposing every chart on $S$ by the affine transformation associated to the matrix $g$.
-In aditional, this action defines an affine diffeomorphism $f_g:S\to S_{g}$, such that $d f_{g}(p)$ the differential of $f_{g}$ at any point $p\in S$ is the matrix $g$.
+The group ${\rm GL}_{+}(2,\mathbb{R})$ acts on the set of all translation surfaces by post-composition on charts.
+More precisely, this action sends the couple $(g, S)$ to the translation surface $S_g$, which is called \emph{the affine copy of $S$}.
+The translation structure on $S_{g}$ is obtained by postcomposing each chart on $S$ by the affine transformation associated to the matrix $g$.
+Further, this action defines an affine diffeomorphism $f_g:S\to S_{g}$, where the differential $d f_{g}(p)$ of $f_{g}$ at any point $p\in S$ is the matrix $g$.